adityabachu/JavaProgramming/README.md

 String[] args is an array of arguments of type String.

 When we run a java program, if we want to pass the parameters directly from the command line we can pass those values directly. we call them as command line arguments.

+## Printing in Java

+Whenever we write any code, we need to be conscious about two things

+    1) The way we are giving input.
+    2) The way we are recieving output.

+Now,How we can print the output?
+    System.out is the package we use to print the output on the console

+Whatever we are passing to this function that prints as the output.

+To print strings we enclose them with quotations("")

+To print the output in the same line we use System.out.print()

+To print the output in the different line we use System.out.println()